-Over the years, Lifeline has helped thousands of Lake County residents who were struggling with basic needs and trying to become more self-sufficient.
+Over the years, Lifeline has helped thousands of local residents who were struggling with basic needs and trying to become more self-sufficient.
 Poverty affects everyone in some way.
-Lake County residents are facing challenges like job losses, loss of health insurance and home foreclosures and Lifeline, Inc. is proud to provide a safety net for our neighbors in need.
+Lake & Geauga County residents are facing challenges like job losses, loss of health insurance and home foreclosures and Lifeline, Inc. is proud to provide a safety net for our neighbors in need.

 Economic Opportunity Act

-President Lyndon Johnson signs the Economic Opportunity Act that creates Community Action Agencies throughout the nation as a part of his War on Poverty.
+President Lyndon Johnson signs the Economic Opportunity Act that creates Community Action Agenices throughout the nation as a part of his War on Poverty

 June 19: Lakeland Economic Development Corporation (LEDC, later known as Lifeline) is founded as a subsidiary of the NAACP.

 Lakeland for the Empowerment and Development of Consumers (LEDC) was incorporated as a tax exempt non-profit organization.

 President Nixon attempts to dismantle the Office of Economic Opportunity (OEO).
 If he’d been successful, most Community Action Agencies would have closed.
 He failed.

 The Office of Economic Opportunity is replaced with the Community Services Administration, which administers grants directly to the Community Action Agencies.

 LEDC becomes a participating agency of the United Way of Lake County.